openjdk/guide/src/index.md

 `ASSERT` is a fatal assertion and will give you fast failure.
 That means that test execution will be stopped and the failure will be reported. `EXPECT` is a nonfatal assertion and will report the error but continues to run the test.
 All assertions have both an `ASSERT` and an `EXPECT` variant.

+For more information on how to write good GTests in OpenJDK, see [`doc/hotspot-unit-tests.md`](https://github.com/openjdk/jdk/blob/master/doc/hotspot-unit-tests.md).

 ### Running OpenJDK GTests

-To run GTests in OpenJDK use make:
+When configuring the OpenJDK build you can tell it where your GTest installation is located.
+Once configured, use make to run GTests.

+    sh ./configure --with-gtest=/path/to/gtest
-    make test-hotspot-gtest
+    make test TEST=gtest

-You can use the environment variable `GTEST_FILTER` to select subsets of tests.
-The filter should be a regular expression.
+You can also use a regular expression to filter which tests to run:

-    GTEST_FILTER="code.*:os.*"
-    GTEST_FILTER="os.*-os.page_size_*"
+    make test TEST=gtest:code.*:os.*
+    make test TEST=gtest:$X/$variant

+The second example above runs tests which match the regexp `$X.*` on a specific variant of the JVM.
+The variant is one of client, server, etc.

 # Producing a Changeset